On the Street with an OSF Pandemic Health Worker

 “So when I told him 15 minutes and I’m there in 11 minutes, they’re not waiting at the door for me to come out and grab it from my hand.
 So hopefully, I’ll get there and put it on the door knob and wait a few more minutes and then say, ‘It’s on your doorknob.
 Can you go out and get it?’
 There are just certain things I think about doing to keep myself safe,” he explained.

-Some individuals, like Egli’s last client of the day, have not been tested, but have experienced symptoms that concerned them enough to call the COVID-19 Nurse Hotline.
+Some individuals, like Egli’s last client of the day, have not been tested, but have experienced symptoms that concerned them enough to call their medical provider.

 During his call, the young and otherwise healthy 31 year-old father of four says he’s feeling fine now and had a great day, but Egli encourages him to keep checking and reporting his symptoms.

 "So you might want to just keep checking in with the Get Well (app).
 It only takes a couple of minutes each day and if they feel there’s something odd going on, then they’ll let you know.
 Do you think you can continue with that app each day for a couple more days?”
 Egli asked.
 His client responds that he can and will keep reporting his symptoms.